MagnaXSoftware/python-inlineimporter/README.md

 * [x] Importer with PoC.
 * [x] Script to collect all the modules to be inlined and build the dictionary.
 * [x] Script that can combine the importer and the modules.
+* [ ] Support for compressing the inlined modules.
 * [ ] Support for inlining distributed python libraries.
 * [ ] Support for pre-compiled bytecode.